CKalitin/ckalitin.github.io/_posts/2024-01-04-transition-to-robotaxis.md

 4. Extrapolate (Firetrucks)
 5. Contingent on low electricity costs (Solar section)

-The sources of decreasing cost in personal vehicles have vastly greater effects on heavy vehicles.
+The sources of decreasing cost in personally-owned EVs have vastly greater effects on heavy vehicles.
 Because of the increased usage of heavy vehicles and the operator's lack of consumer preferences, it is very easy to predict the success of EVs in this segment.

 | <b>Cost of ICE Semi-Trucks</b> | |
 | - | - |